verbes4/fuck-u/README.md

 Press B to say "Bitch"
 Press X to say "Shut up"
 Press Y to say "Cunt."
-Press Left Joystick for a ascii of a condom.
+Press on Left Joystick for a ascii of a condom.
+Push up Left Joystick for a ascii of middle finger.
 Press R, L, ZR, ZL for more new swear words.
 Press - to clear the screen.